tyano463/pdf_viewer_lvgl/README.md

 For detailed license information, refer to the LICENSE-libjpeg-turbo.md file provided with this application.
 8. [libsmf](https://sourceforge.net/projects/libsmf/): Licensed under the BSD-2-Clause.
 9. [qpdf](https://github.com/qpdf/qpdf): Licensed under the  Apache-2.0 license. qpdf is executed as a separate process and is not dynamically or statically linked with this software.
+10. [MuseScore](https://musescore.org/): Licensed under the GNU General Public License version 2 or later (GPL-2.0-or-later).
+For details, see LICENSE-MuseScore.md.
+MuseScore is executed as a separate process and is not dynamically or statically linked with this software.

 ## Contributing